Martsyalis/breakout-phaser/README.md

-# Phaser 3 Webpack Project Template
+# Breakout game made with Phaser 3

-A Phaser 3 Project Template
+A simple breakout game made using Arcade Physics, Phaser and Webpack

 ### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+You need to install and run scripts.

 ## Install and run